MicrosoftDocs/Viva/Viva/engage/yammer-produce-live-events-from-your-device-coming-soon.md

 Yes, both are required.

-Yammer has partnered with both Teams and Stream to provide the best technology for running your live event.
+Viva Engage has partnered with both Teams and Stream to provide the best technology for running your live event.
 Because of this, creation and production of webinar style live events require Stream and Teams licenses and specific permissions.
-These permissions are not controlled in Yammer settings and a network admin will have to enable these permissions and they will have to be enabled for both Stream and Teams.
+These permissions are not controlled in Viva Engage settings and a network admin will have to enable these permissions and they will have to be enabled for both Stream and Teams.

 - **Stream**: For steps to grant or remove permissions in Stream, see [Administration controls for live events in Stream](/stream/live-event-administration).